How long do your customers spend waiting to be served?

 What can you do to stop this from happening?

-Queues for the bathroom are unavoidable.
-Waiting to pick the kids up from school, or for a seat at a trendy new café are a part of life.
-But the stress to your customers and staff brought on by queues and waiting is not.
+Queues for bathrooms are unavoidable.
+Waiting to pick the kids up from school or queueing for a seat at that trendy new café is a part of life.
+However, the stress caused to customers and staff brought on by queueing and waiting is not.